albert-gee/old-macdonald/Writerside/topics/Orchestrators.md

     - Lighting Fabric, controlling artificial lighting with grow lights and timers.
     - Environmental Monitoring Fabric, tracking temperature, humidity, and CO₂ levels to regulate ventilation and heating.

-ESP THREAD BR-ZIGBEE GW is well-suited for the role of Orchestrator.
-It enables seamless communication and interoperability between Thread, Wi-Fi, and Matter ecosystems, leveraging ESP32’s dual-protocol capabilities for efficient IoT integration.